alexljn5/infhub_website/docs/STANDARDISATION.md

 9. Do not add metadata that enables indexing for API routes.
 10. Keep authentication and rate-limiting in shared utilities instead of duplicating logic.

+### Credential handling

+- **Never hardcode credentials.** Database passwords, session secrets, Upstash tokens, and API keys must come from environment variables only.
+- `.env` is listed in `.gitignore` and must never be committed.
+- Secrets stay server-side.
+Do not expose them to client code, even with a `NEXT_PUBLIC_` prefix.
+- API responses must never include raw passwords, password hashes, session tokens, database credentials, or unnecessary PII.
+Return only the minimum fields needed by the caller (for example `id`, `username`, `role`).
+- Authenticated routes must verify the session before returning any data, even if the input is validated.
+- If a secret is ever committed by mistake, treat it as compromised: rotate it immediately and scrub the history before pushing.

 ---

 ## Assets